stevestar888/steven.github.io/_posts/2022-11-04-comprehensive-budget.md

 2. You can toggle the frequency with cell H2!
 Please use this because it’s very cool and very borrowed!

-3. Inserting / deleting rows *shouldn’t* be a problem.
+3. Inserting / deleting rows *technically shouldn’t* be a problem.
 But, just to be safe, it's probably better to just rename unused categories before inserting / deleting rows.
 If you must insert a new row, then make sure the sectional total adds up correctly still (alternatively, insert a row in the middle of a section).

 4. Some sections and rows probably won’t be applicable.
 Instead of outright deleting them, it may be easier to just hide it: click the row #, right click, click hide.